singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 If you used the variable names x and y to implement this, be careful about the ordering of the variables in screen[y][x].
 Because x represents the horizontal axis (that is, it's left to right), it actually corresponds to the column number, not the row number.
 The value of y equals the number of rows.
 This is a very easy place to make a mistake in an interview, as well as in your daily coding.
 It's typically clearer to use row and column instead, as we've done here.

 Does this algorithm seem familiar?
 It should!
 This is essentially depth-first search on a graph.
-At each pixel. we are searching outwards to each surrounding pixel.
+At each pixel, we are searching outwards to each surrounding pixel.
 We stop once we've fully traversed all the surrounding pixels of this color.

 We could alternatively implement this using breadth-first search.